Power of Culture Blog

 Mass Cultural Council executive director Anita Walker gave a warm welcome to all in attendance, pointing out the richness of hidden treasures we have in the Commonwealth, many of whom have come here as immigrants.

-I followed her by introducing our South Indian Carnatic musicians, which included two master artists, Tara Anand Bangalore and Gaurish Chandrashekhar, and three apprentices, Sudarshan Thirumalai, Pratik Bharadwadj, and Kaasinath Balagurunath.
+I followed her by introducing our South Indian Carnatic musicians, which included two mentor artists, Tara Anand Bangalore and Gaurish Chandrashekhar, and three apprentices, Sudarshan Thirumalai, Pratik Bharadwadj, and Kaasinath Balagurunath.
 A purely musical segment was followed by Bharatanatyam dancer Sridevi Thirumalai.

-We closed the concert with West African music and dance led by virtuoso balafon player Balla Kouyaté and master drummer/dancer Sidi “Joh” Camara.
+We closed the concert with West African music and dance led by virtuoso balafon player Balla Kouyaté and mentor drummer/dancer Sidi “Joh” Camara.
 Both are considered hereditary artists, meaning they were born into the tradition.

 Balla stood up to invite audience members to join them on stage to dance.

 Jossira helped by stepping down off the stage and reaching out her hand, encouraging people to join her.
 It worked – even 18-month old Maiya Camara got into the act.

 Then it was time for a final bow.
 One of the magical things that happens when you bring musicians together from different world traditions is that they soon find common ground.
 This often happens back stage, behind the scenes.
 As one of our stage managers Sara Glidden pointed out, “All of you in the audience missed one of the highlights – the Indian musicians in the green room, jamming along to the video/audio feed of the Irish musicians on stage.”